elisencode/elisencode/README.md

 Dear Programming,

 I want to express my heartfelt gratitude: "Thank you for being the healing presence in my life!"
-When doors close, and my world seems to be collapsing, you are the lifeline I can grasp and climb.
+When doors close and my world seems to be collapsing, you are the lifeline I can grasp and climb.
 Tackling programming challenges pushes me to think logically and creatively, which brings light into my days.

 I believe that if I persist and make programming a daily habit, just like brushing my teeth, I can unlock many possibilities for tomorrow.